 On June 27 2018, he presented a paper ‘The Integrated Information Theory of Consciousness & hylomorphism: exploring common ground’ at the Association for the Scientific Study of Consciousness 22nd annual conference at Jagiellonian University in Kraków, Poland.
 Also, a related chapter on NCC was published in Mihretu Guta’s volume Consciousness and the Ontology of Properties (Routledge).
 And an article that presents the Mind-Body Powers Model is also forthcoming.

-In 2017, he presented on mental causation at the Society of Christian Philosophers Pacific meeting and on the Trinity at the Davenant Institute Convivium Irenicum West.
-Currently, he and Fred Sanders are co-editing a special issue of TheoLogica.
+In the area of analytic theology, in 2017 Matthew presented on the doctrine of the Trinity and identity statements at the Davenant Institute Convivium Irenicum West.
+And currently, he and Fred Sanders are co-editing a special issue of TheoLogica.